Skip to main content

 A woman accrues approximately 90% of her peak bone mass by age 18, with the process continuing into her late 20s.
 Estradiol is the principal conductor of this process.
 It acts as a brake on osteoclasts, the cells that break down bone tissue.
 When estradiol levels are low, this brake is released, and bone resorption begins to outpace bone formation.

-The result is a progressive loss of (BMD).
+The result is a progressive loss of bone mineral density (BMD).
 For a younger woman, this is particularly concerning because the deficiency is occurring during the critical window for building a strong skeletal foundation.
 This significantly increases the risk of developing osteopenia (low bone mass) and, eventually, osteoporosis, a condition characterized by brittle bones that are highly susceptible to fracture.
 The bone loss associated with estrogen deficiency is a silent process, often going undetected until a fracture occurs.

 The absence of estrogen accelerates bone resorption and promotes endothelial dysfunction, posing direct risks to skeletal and cardiovascular health long before natural menopause.